comicrelief/eslint-config/README.md

 ### 1.x/2.x to 3.x

-- **You must add the following rule to the .eslintrc of your target repo:**
+- **You must add the following rule to the .eslintrc or .eslintrc.yml of your target repo:**

 JSON:
 ```json